GreatBahram/dsa/data-structures/week05/notes.md

     <img src="assets/bst-17.png" style="zoom:50%">

-* Our goal is to want left and right subtrees to have approximately the same size (**Balance**).
+* Our goal is the left and right subtrees to have approximately the same size (**Balance**).
 Suppose it is perfectly balanced:

   * each subtree half the size of its parent.
   * after $log_2(n)$ levels, subtree of size 1.